infoqualitylab/code_for_the_inclusion_net_manuscript/README.md

 #### The salt controversy inclusion network
 Fu, Yuanxi; Hsiao, Tzu-Kun; Joshi, Manasi Ballal; Lischwe Mueller, Natalie (2023): The Salt Controversy Systematic Review Reports and Primary Study Reports Network Dataset .
 University of Illinois at Urbana-Champaign. [https://doi.org/10.13012/B2IDB-6128763_V3](https://doi.org/10.13012/B2IDB-6128763_V3)

-### how to run the code in Final
-1. under the folder "Final" create a folder call "data"
-2. under "data" create a folder called "ExRx" and a folder called "salt"
-3. download both the ExRx dataset and the salt controversy dataset
-4. put the files into "ExRx" and "salt" respectively